fikebr/img_server/readme.md

 ## Tech

-I first tried the modules "Wrend" and "express-sharp" but I found problems with both.
-In the end I used the "sharp" and just made my own.
+I first tried the modules "Wrend" and "express-sharp" (both are wrappers to the "sharp" module) but I found problems with both.
+In the end I just used the base module "sharp" and wrote my own.

 - https://expressjs.com/
 - https://sharp.pixelplumbing.com/